 *All students (with the exception of students in some non-traditional programs) who have been enrolled at least once in the last three terms, new graduate students and readmitted students who do not have financial obligations, academic holds, or other registration restrictions are eligible to register via the Web.

 Students will not be allowed to register for courses that conflict in time.
 Students should contact their college for policies and procedures regarding courses with time conflicts.

-To waitlist a course does not guarantee admission into it.
+To waitlist, a course does not guarantee admission into it.
 Waitlisting may be done in person or via the Web during the early registration period through the first eight days of class for a Full Term (first three days of class for a Half Term).
-Enrollment Services/Registration and Records monitors waitlisted courses*.
+Office of the Registrar monitors waitlisted courses*.
 The faculty is not responsible for signing students into a class from the waitlist.

-If enrollment in a course drops below the maximum, Enrollment Services/Registration and Records will enroll students from the waitlist (in order) into the course.
+If enrollment in a course drops below the maximum, Office of the Registrar will enroll students from the waitlist (in order) into the course.
 Students will be sent a notification, via their official UM-Dearborn email, indicating that a waitlisted course has been added to their schedule.

 Students who place their names on a waitlist for a course agree to be registered in the section if space becomes available or if a new section is opened at a time/day identical to that of the existing waitlisted section.
 Students must officially drop the waitlisted course from their schedule if they no longer wish to be considered for a space in a waitlisted course.

 Additional Guidelines for waitlisting:

 - Students are not permitted to waitlist for more than one section of a multi-section course.

 - Students are not permitted to remain on a waitlist for a section of a course if they are already registered for a section of the same course.